jpomykala/jpomykala.github.io/_posts/2019-04-28-internationalization-in-apps.md

 ---
 layout: post
-title: Internationalization tool for yahoo/react-intl
+title: 🤖 Internationalization tool for yahoo/react-intl
 categories: [software-development, internationalization, i18n, react, software, startup]
 ---

-Are you struggling with keeping your app translations up to date and your dreams are filled with empty keys to translate?
+Are you struggling with keeping your app translations up to date, and your dreams are filled with empty keys to translate?
 No worries, we know that feeling very well.
-To make the whole localisation process easier, we created a simple and effective solution which will improve the quality of translations and help you keep them in track!
+To make the whole localisation process easier, we created a simple and effective solution which will improve the quality of translations and help you keep them in the track!

+> This blog post is outdated.
+Please head to [SimpleLocalize Blog](https://simplelocalize.io/blog/) to check out the most recent blog posts about [React Localization](https://simplelocalize.io/tag/react-localization/).

 ![cli](https://thepracticaldev.s3.amazonaws.com/i/8stvdc832sfg94vu1cuv.jpeg)